j46-txt/takakia/README.md

 *(If you downloaded and extracted the ZIP file from GitHub instead, just open your terminal and cd into the extracted folder).*

 ### Step 2: Install
 Run the automated installation script for your platform.
-The installer automatically handles background virtual environment isolation to cleanly bypass PEP 668 restrictions.
+The installer automatically handles background virtual environment isolation to bypass PEP 668 restrictions.

 #### Linux & macOS
 Open your **Terminal**, ensure you are inside the cloned `takakia` folder, and run this command: